-Founded in 2015, Center of IT Impact Studies (CITIS) is an integrated teaching and research center at the Johan Skytte Institute of Political Studies of the University of Tartu.
+ECePS ERA Chair is part of Center of IT Impact Studies (CITIS).
+Founded in 2015, CITIS is an integrated teaching and research center at the Johan Skytte Institute of Political Studies of the University of Tartu.
 The center uses big data generated by various Estonian public e-services (such as internet voting, mobile parking, e-health, digital ID, e-residency, etc) to estimate the economic, political and social impact of those services and to design new services and e-governance solutions.
 CITIS is one of the few research groups in Estonia focusing on quantitative assessment and modelling of the impact of public e-services.
 Through the creation of new courses and various teaching activities, CITIS researchers contribute to the development of a new generation of analysts and scientists, dedicated to understanding and improving the way that public e-services impact the daily functioning of the state.
 Lessons learned from Estonia are in turn helpful in promoting and developing public e-services internationally.
 In addition to research and teaching activities, CITIS team aims to contribute to the development of the e-state directly by creating and testing prototypes for new e-services, based on cross-usage of existing data.